-If deemed excessive, the tribunal can issue an enforceable order preventing all or part of the increase and set a period of time for which no further increases can be applied.
+If deemed excessive, the tribunal can issue an enforceable order preventing all or part of the increase, and set a period of time during which no further increases can be applied.

 How can you know if the increase is excessive?

 - the range of market rents charged for similar properties in the area

-- the conditions of the property
+- the condition of the property

 - the level of repairs the landlord has done and the amount they've had to spend